and by proxy I began my career in the art department, before the computer was an artistic tool. My position was known

-procedure involved a dark room and harsh chemicals, sometimes in a refrigerated space.
+as "paste up artist" and that is truly what one did.
+Much of the procedure involved a dark room and harsh chemicals, sometimes in a refrigerated space.
 Compared to the slick CG applications of today, it is hard to believe there was a time when a process was that archaic.
 The computer came into fruition when I was working with a screen printing organization.
-The beast boasted a hard drive with 64 MB.
+Soon I created multi-color layers for printing, targeting, and blending dot patterns.
+As my career expanded, so did my abilities; generating graphics for posters, glassware, textiles, and sub-straights.
+Sign making involved complex renderings to be transferred to panels measuring 60' across.
+As a part of multi-media, graphics were necessary for CD covers, the internet, and web design.
 From there the rest is history, as they say.